appeacock/jasperbuster/README.md

 This install uses pocketsphinx for the speech to text and festival for text to speech.
 This means you aren't sharing your audio with any outside services

-# Burn Raspian Buster image onto SD Card
+# Burn Raspbian Buster image onto SD Card
 Boot the Raspian image on your Pi.
 Sign in to your Pi.
 Use raspi-config and enable the network adapter or wireless according to your needs.
 Also, enable SSH.
 Plug in your microphone and speakers.
 Restart your Pi.

 SSH into your Pi